 - Group 3 is gross breast enlargement with skin redundancy that simulates a pendulous female breast

 What can be done about it?

-- Medical therapy- withdrawal of drugs that may be associated with it, or hormone treatment under specialist supervision.
+- Medical therapy- withdrawal of drugs that may be associated with it, or hormone treatment to block any estrogen drive to the tissue under specialist supervision.

 - Surgery- there are different options here.
 Be aware that surgery tends to give a partial improvement in larger volume gynaecomastia, and the result can sometimes be unpredictable and there will be scars.